m1chael-lu/personal-website/README.md

-This is a personal website I created!
+This is my personal website, designed with Next.js and Tailwind CSS.